 They will probably love looking at all the different colors on their houses- some have golden-colored bulbs while others are blue or green!

-You can also create memories by taking pictures with them in it and add them to your scrapbook.
+You can also create memories by taking pictures with them in them and adding them to your scrapbook.

 12. Christmas Morning Music and Hot Chocolate